CloseClose

 Cholesterol, is needed by the body for a variety of functions; however, too much of it can cause hardening of the arteries .

-Cholesterol, fat in your blood, is needed by the body for a variety of functions; however, too much cholesterol in the blood can cause buildup to occur in the arteries, causing hardening of the arteries according to WebMD.
-There are a number of things that can affect your cholesterol levels, including diet, exercise and heredity.
+The body needs cholesterol, the fat in your blood, for various functions.
+However, according to WebMD, too much cholesterol can cause buildup in the arteries, which can harden them.
+Several things can affect your cholesterol levels, including diet, exercise, and heredity.

 Types of Cholesterol

-There are two types of cholesterol.
-One type is LDL, or low density lipoproteins, also known as bad cholesterol.
-The other type is HDL, or high density lipoproteins, which is also known as good cholesterol.
-LDL cholesterol sticks to your arteries and causes a variety of cardiovascular issues, including atherosclerosis, which is hardening of the arteries.
+There are two types of cholesterol: LDL, or low-density lipoproteins, also known as bad cholesterol, and HDL, or high-density lipoproteins, also known as good cholesterol.
+LDL cholesterol sticks to your arteries and causes various cardiovascular issues, including atherosclerosis, which is the hardening of the arteries.
 Unlike LDL cholesterol, HDL cholesterol is used by the body.

 Diet

 Saturated fats increase cholesterol levels.
-Foods, such as eggs, dairy products, including cheese, butter and milk, beef, pork, shortening and margarine contain saturated fat.
+They are found in eggs and dairy products, including cheese, butter, milk, beef, pork, shortening, and margarine.
 Additionally, packaged foods and snacks are often filled with saturated fats.

-Making dietary modifications can lower your cholesterol by as much as 30 percent.
-According to Health Line’s website, eating a diet rich in whole grains, fruits and vegetables can help lower your cholesterol levels naturally.
-Limit foods rich in sugars and sodium, and eat heart healthy fats, such as olive oil, fish oil and avocados to increase the body’s HDL which can help reduce bad cholesterol and triglycerides.
+Dietary modifications can lower cholesterol by as much as 30 percent.
+According to Health Line's website, eating a diet rich in whole grains, fruits, and vegetables can help lower cholesterol levels naturally.
+Limit foods rich in sugars and sodium, and eat heart-healthy fats, such as olive oil, fish oil, and avocados, to increase the body's HDL, which can help reduce bad cholesterol and triglycerides.

 Weight

-Those with a body index higher than 30 tend to have lower levels of good cholesterol and higher levels of bad cholesterol.
+Those with a body index higher than 30 tend to have lower levels of good and bad cholesterol.
 Research has shown that for every 2 pounds that an obese person loses, their good cholesterol rises by as much as 0.35 milligrams.
-Additionally, some research has shown what you eat can affect the cholesterol lowering ability of the body.
-For best results, eat a diet high in plant based protein.
+Additionally, some research has shown that what you eat can affect the body's ability to lower cholesterol.
+For best results, eat a diet high in plant-based protein.

 7 Causes of High Cholesterol